 As the size, number, and weight of vehicles on the road continues to grow, bridge designs have expanded to accommodate this traffic.
 Hot-dip galvanizing is a complete immersion process, which means the parts must fit in the zinc bath to be coated.
 In North America, the average kettle length is 40 feet (there are many 50-60 foot kettles), with depths ranging from 6-12 feet, and widths of 5-8 feet.
 Although there are size constraints based on the size of the zinc bath, there are a few options to galvanize larger spans.
-To accomodate for bigger structural pieces, the following methods can be used:

 The easiest way to galvanize larger spans is to design the bridge in modules or sub-units to fit in the galvanizing kettle.
 Designing the pieces to fit in the galvanizing bath in one pass eliminates the challenges from progressive dipping, reduces the potential for warpage, and provides additional savings in manufacturing and assembly because of simplified handling and transportation.
 The sub-units can be connected after galvanizing by field-welding or bolting.
 A great example of a bridge utilizing galvanized sub-units is the Stearns Bayou Bridge.